jasonjklim/Titanic/README.md

 3. What was the survival rate for each 'Pclass'?
 4. Did any reverends survive?
 5. What is the survival rate for IDK cabins ("¯\\_(ツ)_/¯")
-6. What is the survival rate for rows where `Age` is empty?
+6. What is the survival rate for people whose `Age` is empty?
 7. What is the survival rate for each port of embarkation?
 8. What is the survival rate for children (under 12) in each `Pclass`?
 9. Did the captain of the ship survive?
 Is he on the list?